 Since I got outta control with this one, creating template after template, I decided to offer the first one I created as a free download.

-Want to be part of the force that keeps the Jewish portion of Moms & Crafters going?
-You canpurchase the full bundle too in my Etsy shop.
+You can also purchase the full bundle in my Etsy shop.
 This “donation” version is not a subscriber version (you won’t be signed up).
 It includes both the free sample above PLUS:

 - 3 more kids-friendly designs (one mature enough for grown-ups too!)